Kepler-Br/AdvancedRaymarching/README.md

 # AdvancedRaymarching
 Advanced raymarching implementation based upon simple engine that encapsulates SDL2 and OpenGL functions.
 Engine part is 100% documented.
-Feel free to read understand and edit it.
+Feel free to read, understand and edit it.

 ## Compilation
 ```